Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Global Triple Set}

-To validate that using the global private and public triple sets ($G_{\text{pri}}$ and $G_{\text{pub}}$) helps mitigate cross-document de-anonymization, we evaluate the performance when prompting the rewriter with only the triples $g_{i,pri}$ and $g_{i,pub}$ relevant to the single document $d_i$ (each), as shown in Figure~\ref{fig:ablation3}.
+To validate that using the global triple sets $G_{\text{pri}}$ and $G_{\text{pub}}$ helps mitigate cross-document de-anonymization, we evaluate the performance when prompting the rewriter with only the triples $g_{i,pri}$ and $g_{i,pub}$ relevant to the single document $d_i$, as shown in Figure~\ref{fig:ablation3}.
 The results indicate that relying solely on document-specific triples significantly increases the risk of cross-document de-anonymization.
-This confirms that providing the global triple set $G_{\text{pri}}$ imposes stronger constraints on the rewriter, ensuring the elimination of relations that could infer private information beyond those explicitly present within the given document.
+Therefore, providing the global triple set $G_{\text{pri}}$ imposes stronger constraints on the rewriter, ensuring the elimination of relations that could infer private information beyond those explicitly present within the given document.